NoneShen/Poly-document/new_chain/relayer/relayer.md

 ```

 ### 1.2 Chain Submitter
-Chain Submitter is used to deliver messages to the target chain, including  **validator changes** of poly chain to CCD and **cross chain messages**.
+Chain Submitter delivers messages to the target chain, including **validator changes** of poly chain to CCD and **cross-chain messages**.
 Additionally, Chain Submitter will check whether the transaction has been verified in CCD.
 And the interface listed is necessary.